-While countless older adults are dealing with the challenges of Alzheimer’s disease, an even greater number of people are struggling with caring for a family member with dementia.
+While countless older adults are dealing with the challenges of Alzheimer’s disease, an even greater number of people are struggling with caring for seniors with dementia.
 Surprisingly, nearly 75% of family caretakers are managing their senior loved ones’ dementia care needs alone, with only 26% reaching out for professional care assistance.

 Unsurprisingly, families want to do all they possibly can to fulfill their loved ones’ needs, but dementia caregiving can bring about an exceedingly high level of both mental and physical stress.
 This takes a toll on the caretakers’ own health and wellness in the long run, especially as the disease advances.
 And many family members believe there’s an all-or-nothing approach: either manage their senior loved one’s needs in the home, or confront moving him or her into residential care.

-JFS Care however, offers an alternative that is beneficial to seniors with dementia as well as their family caregivers: the addition of a competent in-home dementia caregiver to offer as much or as little respite care as necessary.
+JFS Care, however, offers an alternative that is beneficial to seniors with dementia as well as their family caregivers: the addition of a competent in-home dementia care services and specially trained caregivers that can offer as much or as little respite care as necessary when caring for seniors and their different needs.
 Here’s why we consider dementia care in the home to be the most beneficial option: